MozillaFoundation/foundation.mozilla.org/README.md

 Production URL is [foundation.mozilla.org](https://foundation.mozilla.org)

-##### Healthcheck

-A healthcheck route that indicates the most recent commit and other useful information is accessible on `/healthcheck.html`.

 ##### Domain Redirect

 Enable domain redirection by setting `DOMAIN_REDIRECT_MIDDLWARE_ENABLED` to `True`.
 This will enable a middleware function that checks every request, and return a 307 redirect to `TARGET_DOMAIN` if the host header does not match it.